Experts kick against uniform global energy transition plan

-ENERGY experts have kicked against push by western countries to impose a uniform global energy transition plan aimed at reducing carbon emission and checking climate change.
+ENERGY experts have kicked against a push by Western countries to impose a uniform global energy transition plan aimed at reducing carbon emissions and checking climate change.

 The experts held that countries and regions across the globe should be allowed to chart their own energy transition pathways based on their development needs and access to energy.